walterhiggins/ScriptCraft/docs/Using-Java-APIs-In-Javascript.md

 ...
 I personally prefer to use the simpler `player.walkSpeed` because it is easier to read.
-The important thing to remember when using the Bukkit (or any Java API) from Javascript is that for any Java Bean, a property called `propertyName` will have a getter called `getPropertyName()` and a setter called `setPropertyName()`.
+The important thing to remember when using the Bukkit (or any Java API) from JavaScript is that for any Java Bean, a property called `propertyName` will have a getter called `getPropertyName()` and a setter called `setPropertyName()`.
 From this rule you can infer what any Bukkit class properties are.
 For example,